Tango for intermediate level with Wolfgang and Annette: "Tango dancing made easy, Play with Tango"

 - What you can do when you notice that your dance partner is still insecure and gets choked as soon as you´re dancing some embellishments.

-- Why it is no problem at all if something doesn´t instantly work as planned !
+- And above all, why it is no problem at all, if something does not work out right away, as planned!

 A myth about Argentine Tango